Chalgrove Airfield: Post RAF use

+The plans have proved controversial, with Freddie van Mierlo, local MP for Henley and Thame, describing the plans as presenting "serious consequences for national security and emergency services" due to their impact on the site's current use by Martin-Baker.

 In popular culture

 Chalgrove appeared in an episode of the British TV series The Professionals, the Cessna 172 being used by an escaper supposedly crashing into an airfield building.
 An episode of the cult series The Prisoner also used Chalgrove, including sequences involving a Martin-Baker Gloster Meteor.